 As one of the most critical pieces of information that’s involved in land transactions, legal descriptions are important to understand before buying property.

-In this blog, we’ll talk about everything you need to know, including how to read legal description of property.
+In this blog, we’ll talk about everything you need to know, including how to read the legal description of your property.

 What is the legal description of a property?